psf/pyperf/doc/system.rst

 :func:`os.sched_setaffinity` is used to pin processes.

-Even if no CPU is isolated, CPU pining makes benchmarks more stable: use the ``--affinity`` command line option.
+Even if no CPU is isolated, CPU pinning makes benchmarks more stable: use the ``--affinity`` command line option.

 Check the CPU topology for HyperThreading and NUMA for best performances.